-Potential instances of misconduct and FWA may come to the attention of CPHL's Compliance Officer, or other members of senior management, through a number of sources including but not limited to employees, beneficiaries, providers or audits.
-CPHL will respond promptly to all reports of misconduct and potential FWA.
-CPHL will initiate a reasonable inquiry as soon as possible, but no later than two weeks from the date the potential misconduct is reported.
+Potential instances of fraud, waste and abuse may come to the attention of the CPHL Compliance Officer or other members of senior management through a number of sources (e.g., employee or beneficiary complaints, audits).
+Centers Plan for Healthy Living will initiate a reasonable inquiry immediately, but no later than two weeks from the date the potential misconduct is identified.
+An inquiry includes a preliminary investigation of the matter by the CPHL Compliance Officer.